 Beavers are a Keystone species critical to environmental health because their dams create valuable wetland ecosystems that increase biodiversity and support many endangered species.
 Unfortunately though, beaver activity can sometimes threaten human interests, and beavers are thus often killed to resolve the problem(s), despite the existence of non-lethal intervention options.

 By increasing tolerance for this Keystone species we can reap tremendous environmental benefits.
 Click here to open “Beaver Benefits”

-If you have a beaver conflict in Connecticut and want financial help from the Connecticut Beaver Initiative to resolve the problem non-lethally, use the links below to open the CBI Grant Application and CBI Client Grant Disclosure documents.
-Fill out the documents and return as per the instructions to the Beaver Institute.
+If you have a beaver conflict in Connecticut and want financial help from the Connecticut Beaver Initiative to resolve the problem non-lethally, use the link below to open the CBI Grant Application.
+Fill out the document and return as per the instructions to the Beaver Institute.

 If you would like training to professionally resolve beaver problems non-lethally, please click here to contact us.

 If you have an organization that would be interested in learning more about the importance of beavers and proven methods to non-lethally resolve conflicts, please click here to contact us.